Red peas soup

-Red peas soup is a hearty Jamaican soup, made with kidney beans (known locally as red peas), cured meats, coconut milk, root vegetables, dumplings, herbs and spices like scotch bonnet, pimento, scallion etc.
+Red peas soup is a hearty Jamaican soup, made with kidney beans (known locally as red peas), cured meats, coconut milk, root vegetables, dumplings, herbs and spices like Scotch bonnet, pimento, scallion etc.

 It is the soup version of Jamaican stew peas, and is similar to other red bean soups made in the Americas.
 The dish is served as an appetizer or main course.
-Like stew peas, red peas soup is rich in protein as the main ingredients are legumes (beans / peas) and meats.
+Like stew peas, red peas soup is rich in protein as the main ingredients are legumes (beans/peas) and meats.

 History

 Red peas soup originated in Jamaica, and it is one of many Creole dishes created from a fusion of cooking techniques and ingredients, contributed by various ethnic groups who have inhabited the island.

-One of the main ingredients of red peas soup, kidney beans, originated in Peru around 8,000 B.C., and cultivars were spread throughout the Americas by indigenous Amerindians, the Arawaks / Taínos— then later the Spanish and Portuguese, who introduced them to other regions through the Columbian Exchange.
+One of the main ingredients of red peas soup, kidney beans, originated in Peru around 8,000 B.C., and cultivars were spread throughout the Americas by Indigenous Amerindians, the Arawaks/Taínos— then later the Spanish and Portuguese, who introduced them to other regions through the Columbian Exchange.

-Other staple crops which are key ingredients, like peppers (specifically scotch bonnet), corn and sweet potato, were taken to Jamaica in canoes from Mesoamerica.
-The Taínos also cultivated chayote (cho cho), coco, pumpkin, yam, potato, cassava and pimento.
+Other staple crops which are key ingredients, like peppers (specifically Scotch bonnet), corn and sweet potato, were taken to Jamaica in canoes from Mesoamerica and South America.
+The Taínos also cultivated chayote (cho cho), coco, pumpkin, yam (yampi or cush-cush yam), arrowroot, potato, cassava and pimento.
 They are believed to have kept a stock pot in which meat, fish and vegetables were collected for soup— thus, influencing Jamaica's soups.

 The Spaniards, the first Europeans to colonize Jamaica in the 15th century, introduced pigs, cattle and other livestock to the island.
-They also introduced carrot, garlic, thyme and other vegetables and herbs to the region, as well as, cured meats.
-Consequently, many Jamaican dishes which include peas / beans, cured meats, stews (like stew peas) and soups like peas soups were influenced by them.
-The Africans who arrived during slavery and indentureship also added their own influence to this and other colonial era dishes.
+They also introduced carrot, garlic, thyme and other vegetables and herbs to the region, as well as, cured meats like pickled pigtail, salted pork and salted beef.
+Consequently, many Jamaican dishes which include peas/beans, cured meats, stews (like stew peas) and soups like peas soups were influenced by them.
+The Africans who arrived during slavery and indentureship also added their own influence to this and other colonial era dishes, including the use of gungo peas, dasheen and yam.
+Chinese indentured labourers influenced the use of scallion, which was introduced to the island by the indentured East Indians.